szoio/szoio.github.io/_posts/2019-11-15-kubernetes-operators.md

 Coming back to the edge case *"what if we try to create an external resource and that resource is already present?
 Do we take ownership of it?
 Do we delete it when the Kubernetes resource is deleted."*

-The reconciler recognises an annotation `[annotation-base-name]/access-permissions` where it recognises each one of the permissions, create, update and delete via the initial.
+The reconciler recognises an annotation `[annotation-base-name]/access-permissions`, in which it recognises each one of the permissions, create, update and delete via the initial.
 Read permission is implicit.
 For example `"CD"` is permission to create and delete, `"CUD"` is everything (the default if this annotation is not defined), and anything that doesn't have these initials (e.g. `"none"`) is read-only permissions.